 Conjunctivitis is an inflammation of the white part of your eye and the inner surfaces of your eyelids.
-There are three types of conjunctivitis - irritant, and infective, and allergic.
+There are three types of conjunctivitis - irritant, infective, and allergic.
 Each type of conjunctivitis is caused by different factors.

-- Irritant conjunctivitis occurs when an eyelash or irritant, such as chlorine from the pool gets into your eyes
+- Irritant conjunctivitis occurs when an eyelash or irritant, such as chlorine from the pool gets into your eyes.

-- Allergic conjunctivitis occurs when your eye comes into contact a substance that makes your body's immune system react abnormally, causing irritation and inflammation.
+- Allergic conjunctivitis occurs when your eye comes into contact with a substance that makes your body's immune system react abnormally, causing irritation and inflammation.

-- Infective conjunctivitis is caused by a virus or bacteria
+- Infective conjunctivitis is caused by a virus or bacteria.

 One or both of your eyes may feel irritated or gritty.
 They may look inflamed and bloodshot.
 There maybe watering and /or a purulent discharge (sticky eye) which is worse in the morning.
 Conjunctivitis that lasts for months rather than weeks may be caused by an STI.

 Most infections will heal with self-care within 1-2 weeks and do not require medical treatment.
 About 10% of people who have their infective conjunctivitis treated with antibiotics experience adverse side effects.